-Guidelines For Men:

-Single-breasted navy or charcoal gray two-piece suit.
+Guidelines For Men: Single-breasted navy or charcoal gray two-piece suit.
 A subtle stripe or pattern is acceptable.

 Long sleeved dress shirts should always be worn.
-Shirts should be white, cream or a subtle shade of blue; clean, ironed and crease free.

 Your silk (or silk-like) tie should complement your shirt and your suit and should be conservative or plain.
 Select lace-up (not slip-on) dress shoes.
 The color should be dark or blend with pant and should be pristine and polished.
 Socks should be calf-length or above the calf.
 Choose natural-fiber blends that allow a flow of air and do not hold in perspiration and heat.
 Choose colors such as dark blue, black or gray.
 Select a leather belt that visually blends or matches your shoes.
 Limit jewelry: no more than 1 ring per hand; wear a professional watch without an alarm; remove piercings; avoid necklaces.
 Maintain appropriate grooming, facial hair, fingernails, hair, etc: Trimmed and clean fingernails, a short haircut and no facial hair is expected.
 Cologne should never be strong.
 A fragrance can cause an allergic reaction or offend the interviewer.
 When in doubt, do not wear cologne.
 A full-length coat can be worn over your suit; avoid casual coats.
 Your briefcase is part of visual effect; consider a simple portfolio as an effective substitute, and try to select a color that supports your visual effect.